mrseanryan/tslint-ban-snippets/README.md

 ### note: comparison to the standard `ban` rule

-There is standard tslint rule named `ban`.
+There is a standard tslint rule named `ban`.
 However its scope is quite limited - the `tsl-ban-snippets` rule applies to any statement in a TypeScript file, and so can be configured to detect most unwanted code snippets.

 ## usage